Notes on Building

 It’s on the Chrome Web Store and Firefox Add-ons, and open source (MIT) on GitHub.
 WXT made it straightforward to build one codebase for both.
 Plenty of extensions already do tree-style tabs; I built this one to have a real use case for the Firtoz collection packages (IndexedDB + TanStack collections).
 The experiment turned into something I use every day.

-Then the cracks showed.
 Moving a parent tab in the browser could scramble the tree; closing one could leave orphans; an update would sometimes overwrite the structure the UI had just set.
 Fixing one bug broke another.
 So I fixed the collections layer, rewired the extension around a single reconciler, and got the tests green.
 Here’s what changed and why it matters.

 Continue reading